 If you haven’t done them yet this summer, try one today.

 If you already have experienced one of these outings, try it again!
 Sometimes you learn and see something new the second time around!

-Go fishing- If you don’t already have a favorite fishing spot, research public fishing places and the rules or license(s) that apply.
-Need a fishing rod?
-Check out this neat fishing gear for kids!
+2) Go fishing- If you don’t already have a favorite fishing spot, research public fishing places and the rules or license(s) that apply.

 Funnel Cakes, cotton candy and snow cones might not be the healthiest, but every child needs to experience this at least once every summer.

-Go to a water park- My family and I checked this off our list yesterday.
+5) Go to a water park- My family and I had a blast at our local water park last summer.

 It was so much fun even for our toddler.
 She could have stayed in the water in the kiddie area all day.

-After being in the water all day, both of our kids slept like logs last night.
+After being in the water all day, both of our kids slept like logs that night.

 There is something about swimming in a lake or ocean that can’t be beat!